-- Every individual has the right to make their own decisions unless it can be shown they are incapable of doing so. - > Individuals should be supported to make their own decisions where possible. - A person has the right to make decisions even if others regard the decisions made as being inappropriate or 'unwise'.
-A decision deemed as inappropriate does not in itself mean the client should be deemed incapable. - A person making decisions on behalf of someone lacking capacity must do so in their best interests. - Decisions made by a third party on behalf of someone lacking capacity should always be the option which is least restrictive on their basic rights and freedoms.
+- Every individual has the right to make their own decisions unless it can be shown they are incapable of doing so. - Individuals should be supported to make their own decisions where possible. - A person has the right to make decisions even if others regard the decisions made as being inappropriate or 'unwise'.
+A decision deemed as inappropriate does not in itself mean the client should be deemed incapable.